If we’re honest, we enjoy relaxing in our garden, there’s nothing quite like catching some rays or spending time with a glass of wine and a book.

 Honda MIIMO HRM310 Robot Mower

-Costing the price of a family holiday, the Honda MIIMO HRM310 Robot Mower is our most expensive mower at £1999.
+Costing the price of a family holiday, the Honda MIIMO HRM310 Robot Mower is the most expensive of our robotic lawn mowers at £1999.
 So what do you get for your two grand?

 It won’t surprise you that a Lithon-Ion battery powers the MIIMO.
 What might is for a mower which can cover 2200 m2 is that it can fully charge in 30 minutes.
 Once charged it can run for 40 minutes.